2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Breast Cancer Stages and What They Mean

-Learn about the importance of staging breast cancer and the characteristics that define each stage
+Learn about the importance of staging and the characteristics that define each stage of breast cancer

-Here, BCRF outlines how breast cancer is staged and what each stage means.
+Here, BCRF outlines the stages of breast cancer and what each means.

 The pathological (or surgical) stage is established by examining breast tissue removed during surgery.
 If surgery cannot be performed soon—or at all—doctors will assign the cancer a clinical stage, which is based on information obtained from a physical exam, imaging tests, and biopsy.
 Pathological staging is more accurate than the clinical staging because the cancer may have spread beyond the clinical stage estimate.

-Doctors use the following pieces of information to determine both pathological and clinical staging:
+Doctors use the following pieces of information to determine both pathological and clinical breast cancer stages:

 • The size of the tumor (T)